Werner Grothmann: Biography

 Grothmann was born in Frankfurt am Main in 1915.
 In his youth he studied economics and carved out a career as an accountant at a bank.
-In 1933 he joined the SS at 18 years old, and was trained the Junkerschule SS.
+In 1933 he joined the SS at 18 years old, and was trained at a Junkerschule SS.
 At the beginning of the Second World War, he was given command of SS-Sturmbann Nº 13, a unit of the SS Standarte Deutschland.
 He took part in the Battle of France and was wounded in combat in June 1940.
 At the suggestion of Joachim Peiper, Grothmann was appointed second assistant to Heinrich Himmler until July 1942, when he was promoted to aide-de-camp to Himmler.
 As Himmler's aide, Grothmann accompanied him on all field visits.

+In November 1942, Grothmann helped organize Operation Harvest Festival, the largest single massacre of Jews by German forces during the Holocaust.
+After a series of Jewish uprisings in ghettos and extermination camps, Himmler ordered the murder of the remaining Jewish forced laborers in the Lublin District of German-occupied Poland.
+The leadership of the Lipowa 7 camp in Lublin, which held Jewish prisoners of war, queried Himmler as to whether they should violate the Geneva Convention by allowing the prisoners to be executed.
+Grothmann replied that "all Jews without exception are subject to liquidation".

 During the last few days of the war in Europe, Himmler, Grothmann and Heinz Macher traveled from Lübeck to Flensburg, where Himmler offered his services as second-in-command to the Flensburg government led by Karl Dönitz, successor to Adolf Hitler.
 Dönitz repeatedly rejected Himmler's overtures and initiated peace negotiations with the Allies.
 Himmler was formally dismissed from all his posts.